 - Qualified SwimQuest guide/s

-- Boat cover, including a local ocean guide
+- A local ocean and area guide

 - Optional stroke video analysis and one-to-one swim coaching sessions